Master of Divinity (M.Div.)

 - Visit either Israel or Greece and Turkey on faculty-led study tours for elective credit

-The Master of Divinity may be completed in three years’ time through conventional courses on any of our campuses in Oregon and Northern California, or by completing some studies at Seattle Teaching Site in addition to final studies at any degree-granting campus.
-Students who live at a distance may also complete their training without the need to relocate or leave their ministry context through the following scheduling options, though their completion timeframe may be extended:
+You may complete the Master of Divinity in a little less than three years' time of full-time studies through our online campus, at any of our campuses in Oregon and Northern California, or by completing some studies at Seattle Teaching Site in addition to final studies at any degree-granting campus.
+Students who prefer on campus learning but live at a distance may also complete their training without the need to relocate or leave their ministry context through the following scheduling options, though their completion timeframe may be extended:

 M.Div.
 Admission Requirements

 - A Bachelor's degree from a regionally accredited undergraduate institution